Compilation

 are dropped from the system, and other constraints are retained.

-Step 2.2: Compilation of local variables
+Step 2.2: Redefining local variables

 As the next step, local variables of the routine are expressed in terms of variables passed from its parent (this step does nothing for the root routine).
 As the result, all local variables are expressed in terms of global parameters.

-After each port is compiled, Bartiq checks if this port is connected to other port in the routine.
+checks if this port is connected to others in the program.
 If so, a

 got compiled and has now